-Counseling Services offers a wide range of short-term educational and psychological counseling services for full-time Nebraska Wesleyan University traditional program students.
-Some common reasons for visiting with a counselor include depression, anxiety, homesickness, family concerns, stress, time management, relationship issues, sexuality, assertiveness, eating and body image concerns, trauma, alcohol and drug issues, grief, and advice about helping a friend.
+Nebraska Wesleyan University Counseling Services provides personal counseling by licensed mental health practitioners.
+Some common reasons for visiting with a counselor include depression, anxiety, homesickness, family concerns, stress, relationship concerns, sexuality, eating and body image concerns, trauma, and grief.

 Currently registered, full-time students in the traditional undergraduate program are eligible for on-campus counseling services.